MIC-DKFZ/HD-BET/readme.md

 ## How to use it
 Using HD_BET is straightforward.
+You can use it in any terminal on your linux system.
+The hd-bet command was installed automatically.
 We provide CPU as well as GPU support.
 Running on GPU is a lot faster though and should always be preferred.
 Here is a minimalistic example of how you can use HD-BET (you need to be in the HD_BET directory)